TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 16/2 Chronicles 16.10.md

 ---

-Then Asa was wroth with the seer, and put him in the prison-house; for he was in a rage with him because of this thing.
-And Asa oppressed some of the people at the same time.
+Then Asa was angry with the seer, and put him in the prison; for he was in a rage with him because of this thing.
+Asa oppressed some of the people at the same time.